TonnyHawk/Professor-Deutsch-English/README.md

 # Professor Deutsch & English
-A highly customizable website for the language learning school "Professor Deutsch & English"
+A highly customizable website for the language learning school "Professor Deutsch & English".
+Owner can edit every content on the page without any coding skills.
+Built with no CMS from own design
 ## Readme structure
 1. [Project description](#project-description)
 2. [Project realization](#project-description)